cristianofranco76/ExData_Plotting1/plot1/README.md

 	* creats the Histogram with the Global Active Power data, color = Red, titles and labels defined
 	* copy the Histogram to a PNG Device with the defined width and height
-	* closing the PNG device
+	* closing the PNG device and prints a message:
+	"Plot1 generated in the current working directory"

 Ps.
 There is a sample of the PNG file created by the function in this repo.